What makes a good candidate?

 - Are they your ideas?
 Is the project your own?

 - What is novel about your project?
 Does it ask an important research question?
 Will answering this question push the boundaries of your research field?

 - What is the potential impact of the project?
-Both in terms of fundamental science/research and wider impact
+Both in terms of fundamental science/research and wider societal, economic and environmental impact

 - Are you able to demonstrate that you have the potential to become a research leader in your field?

 - Can you contribute to the University’s Research Vision of delivering research of excellent quality, attract external funding, increase the university’s research reputation, and deliver impact?